-Read about the best places in Russia where you can see the Northern lights:
+Now, check the best places where you can see the Northern Lights in Russia and the good time for the travel ↓

-The best option here is to go farther from urban lights.
+The best option on the Kola Peninsula is to go farther from urban lights.
 In the Khibiny Mountains area, the sky glows with thousands dancing lights during long dark nights.
 You can explore the area with snowmobiles.
 Mountain peaks, snow-covered tundra, frozen lakes and waterfalls will fill the journey with beauty.

 Aurora Borealis shine bright in the Arctic, lights are varicolored and shimmering.
 The sky looks like a lavender-green star-encrusted veil.
 This phenomenon has affected significantly the culture of local people.
 During a journey in this region, you will meet with reindeer herders, who will tell you the stories about their customs.
 Also, they will treat you with national cuisine and invite you to stay in their raw-hide tent for a night.